Ryen-042/Othello-Ai-Project/README.md

 # The alghorithm

-For the development of this project, we use a famouse algorithm for boardgames called Minimax.
+For the development of this project, we use a famouse algorithm for boardgames called "Minimax".
 This algorithm try to find the best move assuming that the oponent also play good.

 # About the game